geekyclarkey/homeassistant/hass_projects/broadlink_rm_mini3_and_homeassistant/README.md

 ## Restart homeassistant and Thats it!
 Have fun trying it for yourself.

-## Other github projects for the Broadlink RM Mini3
+## Other Github projects for the Broadlink RM Mini3
 Try the [Smart IR](https://github.com/smartHomeHub/SmartIR) custom component by [Vassilis Panos](https://github.com/smartHomeHub)
-I personally use this for controlling my air conditioning units.
+**I personally use this custom component for controlling my air conditioning units.**

 There is also a windows program for learning ir codes.
 See This [Website](https://sourceforge.net/u/tech-blog/profile/) and choose the `broadlink manager` project for the latest version

 I have uploaded the latest version as of 04/09/19 in case the project ever gets deleted.
 [Click here](https://github.com/geekyclarkey/homeassistant/raw/master/hass_projects/broadlink_rm_mini3_and_homeassistant/Broadlink_Manager.zip) to download the version i have installed on my pc.
 I can confirm it works perfectly.